Geometric Uncertainty for Detecting and Correcting Hallucinations in LLMs: Methodology

-This global score $H_G(\mathbf{X})$ allows us to classify hallucinations successfully, but only facilitates deferral as a method of reducing hallucinations.
-This is because while the global score indicates if a response set is uncertain, it does not attribute uncertainty measures to individual responses within the set.
-Sensible measures of local uncertainty could allow reduction in hallucination rates by preferential selection of more certain responses, i.e. those less likely to be hallucinations, from the response set.
-To address this we introduce a simple local uncertainty measure, which we term \textit{Geometric Suspicion}, composed of three separate terms derived from the archetypal coefficient matrix $\mathbf{A}$ and the answer embeddings $\mathbf{X}$.
+The global score $H_G(\mathbf{X})$ allows us to classify hallucinations successfully but only facilitates deferral as a method of reducing hallucinations, as it does not attribute uncertainty to individual responses within a set.
+Sensible local scores would enable hallucination reduction by preferentially selecting more certain responses from the response set.
+While recent graph-based approaches have demonstrated the utility of local metrics \citep{lin2024generatingconfidenceuncertaintyquantification}, we propose \textit{Geometric Suspicion}, a local measure explicitly derived from the convex hull geometry used for our global metric.
+This is built from three per–response terms derived from the archetypal coefficients $\mathbf{A}$ and the answer embeddings $\mathbf{X}$.

-To derive and support our choice of terms, we conduct an analysis of the datasets generated for our global uncertainty experiments, which can be found in Appendix Section \ref{appendix:term-selection}.